 If you start shouting to stop your dog from barking, it will have the opposite impact.
 It usually stimulates a dog to bark more.
 So, the best way to go about is to handle things calmly.

-Another way to control your dog’s excessive barking is to make him learn when to ‘speak’.
-Once he starts to bark, in order to stop him, teach him a different command to stop barking, such as ‘quiet’.
+Another way to control your dog’s excessive barking is to make him learn when to ‘speak.’
+Once he starts to bark, to stop him, teach him a different command to stop barking, such as ‘quiet’.
 Hold your finger to your lips while doing so.
 Practice for this command when your dog is calm.
 In time he will learn to respond and cease barking at your command.

 One way of handling such a situation is to ‘dog-proof’ your house.
-Put all the valuable objects away from your dog’s reach until he has developed a habit to chew on appropriate items.
+Put all the valuable objects away from your dog’s reach until he has developed a habit of chewing on appropriate items.

 Begging at the Table for Food

 As has been mentioned about dog supplies experts on topdogtips.com website, most dogs like to eat the same types of foods that we do, which often causes them to develop a bad habit of begging at the table for food.

 You can prevent your dog from showing such behavior in two ways.
-Either control his access to the food table, or teach your dog to concentrate on something else while you are having a meal with your family.
+Either control his access to the food table or teach your dog to concentrate on something else while you are having a meal with your family.